You have no items in your shopping cart.

 Best for mild to moderate sleep apnoea and snoring.

-Works best alongside weight loss, side sleeping, and reducing alcohol intake before bed.
+Works best alongside weight loss, side sleeping, and reducing alcohol intake before bed. ( I did all three losing about 10 kilo )

 It is suggested to do a exercise routine immediately before you go to sleep.